 The Company expects that it will continue to be able to meet obligations for the next 12 months from operating cash flow.
 The Company manages liquidity risk through close controls on cash requirements and regular updates to short-term cash flow projections.
-The Company operates in a cyclical industry where levels of cash flow are closely correlated to the market prices for copper.
-In 2023, the Company generated \$22.3 million of operating cash flow before changes in non-cash working capital (2022: \$34.9 million), and \$20.3 million in operating cash flow including changes in non-cash working capital (2022: \$23.6 million) and was able to meet its obligations as they became due.
+The Company operates in a cyclical industry where cash flow levels are closely correlated to the market prices for copper.
+In 2024, the Company generated \$47.1 million of operating cash flow before changes in non-cash working capital (2023: \$22.3 million), and \$59.8 million in operating cash flow including changes in non-cash working capital (2023: \$20.3 million) and was able to meet its obligations as they became due.